Riccardo Ravasini, Author at Rava Realty

 Posted by:

-The Contract Activity, the number of signed contracts, for the month of January is up 19.4% compared to a year ago and down 6% compared to the monthly historical average.
+The contract activity, the number of signed contracts, for the month of February is up 8.6% compared to a year ago and down 5.7% compared to the monthly historical average.

-The Median Sales Price for a Manhattan apartment is $1.13M, which is 5.3% higher than a year ago.
+The Median Sales Price for a Manhattan apartment is $1.04M, which is 1.2% lower than a year ago.

 Continue Reading →